CNAV Eastore

 CNAV Eastore was a coastal auxiliary ship in service with the Royal Canadian Navy during World War II and the Cold War.
 Eastore, originally constructed as the United States Army Design 381 freighter FS-554, was acquired in 1944 and entered service with the Royal Canadian Navy in December of that year.
 The ship was paid off on 8 April 1946 and re-entered service as a naval auxiliary (CNAV).
 The ship remained in service with the Royal Canadian Navy until sold on 30 July 1964.

 Description

 Eastore was 53.9 m long overall and 50.7 m between perpendiculars, with a beam of 9.8 m and a draught of 9 ft 0 in.
-The ship had a displacement of 803 LT, a gross register tonnage (GRT) of 560 tons and a net tonnage (NT) of 262 tons.
+The ship had a displacement of 803 LT, a gross register tonnage (GRT) of 560 tons and a net register tonnage (NRT) of 262 tons.
 The vessel was powered by General Motors diesel engines driving two screws rated at 1000 bhp.
 The ship had a maximum speed of 10.8 kn.
 During World War II, Eastore was armed with one 4 in naval gun and two 20 mm cannon.